tokio-rs/tracing/README.md

 tracing = "0.1"
 ```

-Note: Libraries should *NOT* install a subscriber by using a method than calls
+Note: Libraries should *NOT* install a subscriber by using a method that calls
 [`set_global_default()`], as this will cause conflicts when executables try to
 set the default later.